mandiant/Ghidrathon/README.md

 $ python -m pip install -r requirements.txt
 $ python ghidrathon_configure.py <absolute_path_to_ghidra_install_dir>
 ```
 **Note**: you may be prompted to set an environment variable named `JAVA_HOME`.
-This should reference that absolute path of the JDK that you have configured for your Ghidra install.
+This should reference the absolute path of the JDK that you have configured for your Ghidra install.

 3. Install the Ghidrathon extension (`.zip`) into Ghidra:
    * Using Ghidra's UI: